Climate change in Iran

 Lake Urmia has shrunk due to reduced inflow in recent decades.
 This is attributable to climate change, and contributes to water scarcity in Iran.

 Iran is among the most vulnerable countries to climate change in the Middle East and North Africa (MENA).
 Iran contributes to about 1.8% of global greenhouse gas emissions (GHG), and is ranked 8th in greenhouse gas emissions (GHG) world wide and is ranked first in the MENA region due to its reliance on oil and natural gas.
 Climate change has led to reduced precipitation as well as increased temperatures, with Iran holding the hottest temperature recorded in Asia.

 The country is facing water shortages with around 35% of Iranians experiencing water scarcity.
 These issues are exacerbated by rapid urbanization which has led to worsened air quality and heat islands.
-Iran is one of only three countries not to ratify the Paris Agreement.
-(Note: Libya and Yemen are the only other countries which have not ratified the Paris Agreement.)
+Iran did not sign nor ratify the Paris Agreement.

 Iran's regional climates vary from the hot, arid deserts in the south and east to cooler, milder conditions along the Caspian Sea in the north, and temperate climates in the western-south Zagros Basin and southern coastal areas.
 This diversity contributes to a range of natural hazards, including floods, landslides, and droughts.